Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 “And if it does come back, it’s not going to come back — and I’ve spoken to 10 different people — it’s not going to be like it was,” Trump said.

-Trump leaned into the idea that it might not come back at all over and over again — no fewer than half a dozen times.
+Trump leaned into the idea over and over again that it might not come back at all.

 “And you may not even have corona coming back, just so you understand,” Trump said.